bamos/bamos.github.io/about.md

 [![me](/images/me.jpg)](/images/me-large.jpg)

 # About me.
-I am a Computer Science undergraduate at [Virginia Tech][scholar] interested in mobile computing, security, and compiler research.
+I will be a Computer Science PhD student at [Carnegie Mellon][cmu] starting in August 2014 and will obtain a B.S. in Computer Science in May 2014 from [Virginia Tech][vt].
-I have ongoing research projects in
-_malware analysis_ at runtime on _mobile systems_ using _machine learning_,
-automatic _compiler systems_ on heterogeneous architectures,
-and  _stochastic optimization_.
+I'm currently interested the intersection of distributed and mobile computing to enable next-generation mobile applications.
 For more information, find my publications on
 [Google Scholar][scholar] and see [my vitae][cv].